 - When the onions are translucent, mince the garlic and add it.
 Stir until fragrant.

 - Add the mince meat and stir, breaking it up, until the meat has just coloured.

 - Season the sauce with chili, honey, Worcestershire sauce, salt and pepper.

 - Allow the sauce to simmer whilst preparing the rest of the dish.
 Stir once in a while and add a little water if it starts to get too dry.
 (When you assemble the lasagna the sauce should be quite thick as the cabbage leaves do not soak up liquid as regular lasagna sheets do.)

 - Carefully peel the leaves off the head of cabbage.
 Cut out the thick ribs.
 You are looking for looking for the amount of leaves that will comfortably cover a teatowel when placed next to each other.

-- Place the leaves into the boiling water until they turn opaque (about 2-3 min).
+- Place the leaves into the boiling water until they turn opaque (about 2-3 min, but can vary depending on the amount of water).
 Using a slotted spoon remove the leaves and lay them on a kitchen towel to dry.
 Depending on the size of your pot you might have to do this in a few batches.

 Make the sauce